qw3rtman/git-fire/README.md

 ## What It Does

+- changes directory to root directory of the repository
 - creates new branch `fire-<current branch>-<user email>-<current epoch>`
 - adds all files
 - commits with `"Fire!
 Branch <new branch>"` or custom message